peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Uniform_Random_Numbers></a>
 ## Uniform Random Numbers

-This section describes how an underlying RNG can be used to generate uniformly-distributed random numbers.
+This section describes how an underlying RNG can be used to generate independent uniformly-distributed random numbers.
 Here is an overview of the methods described in this section.

 * Random Integers: `RNDINT`, `RNDINTEXC`, `RNDINTRANGE`, `RNDINTRANGEEXC`.
 * Random Numbers in 0-1 Bounded Interval: `RNDU01`, `RNDU01ZeroExc`, `RNDU01OneExc`, `RNDU01ZeroOneExc`.